Close

 Product Lifecycle Management (PLM)

-Product Lifecycle Management (PLM) is a strategic approach to developing, managing, and improving products from conception to disposal - a way of dealing with the different stages across a product lifecycle.
-However, it can also be a piece of software - or system - that helps manufacturing organizations and Engineering-to-Order (ETO) companies efficiently work through these different stages.
+Product Lifecycle Management (PLM) is a strategic approach to developing, managing, and improving products from conception to disposal—a way of dealing with the different stages across a product lifecycle.
+However, it can also be a piece of software (or system) that helps manufacturing organizations and Engineering-to-Order (ETO) companies efficiently work through these different stages.

 By blending existing procedures and processes with individual expertise and innovative technology, PLM software like Siemens Teamcenter provides a framework that enhances product quality, reduces costs, and accelerates time to market.
 Product Lifecycle Management software offers a single platform for all product data and related processes.
 This single source of truth makes it easier for stakeholders to find the most up-to-date information, allowing them to make the right decisions more quickly and efficiently.